CarlDeanClineSr/luft-portal-/notes/PHYSICIST_NOTE_HEARTBEAT.md

 ## Abstract

-Einstein’s mass–energy equivalence, \(E = mc^2\), established the universality of matter and energy.
+Einstein’s mass–energy equivalence, $E = mc^2$, established the universality of matter and energy.
-LUFT experiments extend this law into plasma boundary physics, showing that lattice modulation amplitude (\(\chi\)) responds linearly to solar wind dynamic pressure.
+LUFT experiments extend this law into plasma boundary physics, showing that lattice modulation amplitude ($\chi$) responds linearly to solar wind dynamic pressure.
 This note summarizes the empirical boundary recoil law, spectral heartbeat signature, and correction term, with all data open and auditable.

 ---